Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 General concept of antihistamines

-To everyone who wants to understand in depth the question of what it is - antihistamines, doctors explain that these drugs are created to resist histamine, an allergic mediator.
+To everyone who wants to understand in depth the question of what it is - antihistamines, doctors explain that these drugs are designed to counter histamine - an allergic mediator.

-To stop negative reactions at different times, medicines were invented that could lower the amount of histamine and neutralize its harmful effect on humans.
-Thus, antihistamines are the general definition of all drugs that have a specified efficacy.
-Today their classification has 4 generations.
+To stop negative reactions at different times, medicines were invented that could lower the amount of histamine and neutralize its harmful effects on humans.
+Thus, antihistamines is a general definition of all drugs that have the indicated efficacy.
+To date, their classification has 4 generations.

-The advantages of the drugs in question are a gentle effect on the body, in particular, on the cardiovascular system, rapid relief of symptoms and a prolonged effect.
+The advantages of the drugs under consideration are a gentle effect on the body, in particular, on the cardiovascular system, rapid relief of symptoms and a prolonged effect.

 Review of new generation antihistamines

 Antihistamines are also called H1 receptor blockers.
 They are quite safe for the body, but still have some contraindications.
-For example, during pregnancy and in childhood, the doctor has the right not to prescribe anti-allergy pills if these conditions are indicated in their instructions among the contraindications.
+For example, during pregnancy and in childhood, the doctor has the right not to prescribe allergy pills if these conditions are listed among the contraindications in their instructions.

-All new generation antihistamines - a list of new drugs:
+All new generation antihistamines - list of new drugs:

 • Erius.